China–Israel relations: Military relations

-Israel was ready to sell China the Phalcon, an Israeli airborne early-warning radar system (AWACS), until the United States forced it to cancel the deal.
+Israel was ready to sell China the EL/M-2075 Phalcon, an Israeli airborne early-warning radar system (AWACS), until the United States forced it to cancel the deal.
 Some estimate that Israel sold arms worth US$4 billion to China in this period.

 China had looked to Israel for the arms and military technology it could not acquire from the United States, Europe and Russia.
-Israel is now China's second-largest foreign supplier of arms after Russia with China having purchased a wide array of military equipment and technology, including communications satellites.
 China is a vital market for Israel's aerospace and defense industry.
-Due to Israel's recognition of China, Israel has also limited its cooperation with Taiwan in order to foster closer ties with Mainland China.

 The U.S. Defense Intelligence Agency compiled evidence that Israel had transferred missile, laser and aircraft technology to China in the 1990s.
 On 19 October 1999, the Defense Minister of China, Chi Haotian, flew to Israel and met with Ehud Barak, then-Prime Minister and Defense Minister of Israel.
 They reached several high-level agreements, including a $1 billion Israeli-Russian sale of military aircraft to China.
 On 25 May 2011, the Commander of the People's Liberation Army Navy, Admiral Wu Shengli, made an official visit to Israel, meeting with Barak and Rear Admiral Eliezer Marom.

-On 14 August 2011, General Chen Bingde, Chief of the People's Liberation Army General Staff Department, made an official visit to Israel, scheduled for three days.
+On 14 August 2011, General Chen Bingde, Chief of the People's Liberation Army General Staff Department, made an official visit to Israel.
 He came a guest of the Israeli Chief of Staff Benny Gantz, who received him with an honor guard at the Kirya military headquarters in Tel Aviv.
 The visit came after Defense Minister Ehud Barak's visit to China in June, the first visit of a defense minister to the country in a decade.
 Bingde's visit was part of a tour that included stops in Russia and Ukraine.

-On 13 August 2012, vessels from the PLA Navy's 11th escort fleet, led by Rear Admiral Yang Jun-fei, anchored at Israel's Haifa naval base for a four-day goodwill visit to mark 20 years of cooperation between the Israel Defense Forces and the PLA.
+On 13 August 2012, vessels from the People's Liberation Army Navy's 11th escort fleet, led by Rear Admiral Yang Jun-fei, anchored at Israel's Haifa naval base for a four-day goodwill visit to mark 20 years of cooperation between the Israel Defense Forces and the PLA.
 The vessels and crewmen were welcomed by the Haifa base commander, Brigadier General Eli Sharvit, and Chinese embassy officials.
-In July 2018, 180 acres of the Northern port in Haifa were transferred to Shanghai International Port Group Co.
-(SIPG) for a 25-year period of management.
+In July 2018, 180 acres of the Northern port in Haifa were transferred to the state-owned Shanghai International Port Group (SIPG) for a 25-year period of management.
 This sparked a heated discussion in the Israeli press and the academy, as well as a special discussion by the Israeli cabinet.
-It also came up in discussions between US National Security Advisor John Bolton and Israeli PM Benjamin Netanyahu when they met on January 7, 2019.
-However, economically insignificant it may be for both China and the US, the Haifa port could become a critical battleground in a new Cold War between the two superpowers.
+It also came up in discussions between US National Security Advisor John Bolton and Israeli prime minister Benjamin Netanyahu when they met on January 7, 2019.

+In 2025, the Ministry of Defense prohibited the use of certain BYD electric cars due to cyber-espionage concerns of unauthorized transmission of data to China.